essjayhch/innobackup-gem/README.md

-# ll-innobackup
+# Innobackup
-Livelink InnoBackup Script for creating Database backups into the cloud
+InnoBackup Script for creating Database backups into the cloud